Komdosh/CrackingTheCodingInterview/6-math-logic/README.md

 ## 1. The Heavy Pill

 You have 20 bottles of pills.
 19 bottles have 1.0 gram pills, but one has pills of weight 1.1 grams.
 Given a scale that provides an exact measurement, how would you find the heavy bottle?
-You can only use the scale once
+You can only use the scale once.

 <hr/>